GreenDeploy-io/oauth-gpt-django-doap/README.md

 #### Stage 1 Steps

-1. Clone this repo.
+1. Fork this repo.

 Because then it's easier to know where you last stopped.

-1. Go to settings and make it private.
+2. Go to settings and make your fork private.

 Because you will need to add secrets.
 Check out the footnote[^2] if you don't know how to set to private.